 Do this exercise for customers that come to your store.
 And then walk through the journey of your own store.
 What does it feel like?

 If you want to start upselling, try Cheetah Checkout Upsells.
-It’s free.
+It’s free to start.
 And you’ll leverage the decision fatigue and buying mindset your customer is in.